lunge111/MAT258A/README.md

 HW1
 =======================================

-The wp.pdf is the report.
+The report.pdf is the report.
 See hw1.m for codes.